 “Thirty percent destiny, seventy percent hard-work” is the Chinese saying about the factors that determine a person’s fortune.
 Everyone was born with a different destiny.
 As for your fortune, it’s partially due to inborn factors, but it is mostly determined by self-cultivation.

 What is self-cultivation?
 How do you go about doing it?
 Self-cultivation is primarily about improving the nature of your heart and mind.
 Your character and temperament greatly impact your destiny.

 When your heart and mind nature improves, everything will fall into its place.
 Challenges may be inevitable, but they are not insurmountable.

-People who possess the following seven qualities will be blessed with a good life and good fortune.
+7 qualities that will bless you with a good life and good fortune

 1. Admitting to one’s mistakes